groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ### Verification - gpg

 GPG signatures can be embedded in the signed file or in a separate file.
-The DSAS assume that one of the following means is used to sign a file
+The DSAS assumes that one of the following means is used to sign a file

 ```shell
 $ gpg --sign <file>